MicheSi/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a UI library that was created by Facebook.
+It uses a virtual DOM that interacts with the actual DOM for us.
+We tell the virtual DOM which elements and state (data) to render to the actual DOM and it does.
+As we make changes to the state, it “reacts” and updates the DOM for us.

 - [ ] What does it mean to _think_ in react?

+To “think” in React, you’ll want to go through this process while building an app:
+1. Break the UI in a Component Hierarchy - wireframe
+2. Build a Static Version in React – build the UI on app without interactivity
+3. Identify the Minimal Representation of UI State – Where should useState go in UI?
+4. Identify where State Should Live – Which components need useState?
+5. Add Inverse Data Flow – Send data back up to components that need those props.

 - [ ] Describe state.

+State is the data in a web application.
+In React, we can control it using the useState hook and creating a state variable to the data within a component.

 - [ ] Describe props.

+Props stands for properties.
+It allows us to pass data from different components within the React app.
+Props are read only and can only be sent down from parent to child.
+We cannot change the props data itself but can change make changes to the state and send them back up to the parent.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are anything that affect something outside of the scope of the function that is being executed.
+Examples: getting data from an API, timers, or manually manipulating the DOM.

 ## Project Set Up